cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

     condition.notifyAll()
     mtx.unlock()

-    // wait for the new thread finished. fut.get()
+    // Wait for the new thread to finish. fut.get()
     return 0
 }